tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/Activities/03-Stu_Branching-Pushing/README.md

   * Make sure this worked by verifying that there's an `data_collection.py` file in your local repo.

-  * Normally, you'd run the code here to make sure everything works properly.
+  * Typically, you would run the code here to make sure everything works properly.

 * Check back out to your local `master` branch by running the following in your terminal: